CONTEMPORARY ARTIST RICCARDA RAABE

 Your greatest inspirations or influences?

 I draw inspiration from all aspects of life.
-A line in a poem, the pattern of a brick wall, the look on a strangers face - painting is my way of reacting and answering back to what the world offers me, an attempt of adding to the conversation that is going on around me.
+A line in a poem, the pattern of a brick wall, the look on a stranger's face.
+Painting is my way of reacting and answering back to what the world offers me, an attempt at adding to the conversation going on around me.
+I am of course deeply influenced by other artists too.
+The list is endless, but the ones that come to mind quickly are Cy Twombly, Helen Frankenthaler, Joan Mitchell and Martha Jungwirth.
+I admire the way each of them developed such a strong and meaningful language.

-My creative process is all about ‘call and response’.
+My creative process is all about call and response.
 I always start with a playful stage, where I completely let loose and simply activate the canvas with marks, linework and colour.
-This then gives me something to react to and allows my intuition to lead the way and enter into a dialogue with the canvas.
-At some point, a possible path for the painting emerges and I have to decide whether or not I want to go down that road.
-This is when I have to switch from being completely intuitive to a more analysing mindset.
+That gives me something to react to and lets my intuition lead the way into a dialogue with the canvas.
+At some point a possible path emerges and I have to decide whether I want to go down that road.
+That is when I switch from being completely intuitive to a more analysing mindset.
+I figure out what the painting might be about and try to carve that out, highlighting certain elements while getting rid of others.
+In the end a painting emerges that is full of history and turned corners.
+Throughout, my aim is to stay open to whatever might happen and let the painting develop organically.
+I believe a work can really connect with an audience when the viewer senses the artist poured raw, authentic emotion into it, loud or quiet.
+That is what I aim for.
+I take risks, I try things out, and I change my mind.

-The past year has definitely affected my creativity, as it has reminded all of us that nothing in life is certain.
-This can be a really unsettling idea, but I think it can also make us reconsider our habits and appreciate what we have.
-With lockdowns and small kids at home, I had less time in the studio but I tried to keep the creative juices flowing by being present and really soaking in all that I feel and experience.
-It reminded me that creativity doesn’t only apply to the productive side of actively ‚making art’ but it is also a lot about simply observing and taking in your surroundings, allowing for ideas to stimulate your mind.
+This past year reminded all of us that nothing in life is certain.
+That can be unsettling, but it can also make us reconsider our habits and appreciate what we have.
+With lockdowns and small kids at home I had less time in the studio, but I tried to keep the creative juices flowing by being present and really soaking in all that I feel and experience.
+It reminded me that creativity is not only the productive side of actively making art, it is also about observing and taking in your surroundings, letting ideas stimulate your mind.
+When you realise that, time away from the studio can still be spent in a way that pushes the work forward.

 Who do you consider to be an icon of our time?

-I wish I had an easy answer as to how this could be improved, but there are many factors that come into play and need to be addressed.
-An often euro-centric lens when it comes to curation, decades (and centuries) of societal and historical baggage that shape artists’ working situations and collectors’ access and interests in certain artworks.... but I am hopeful that we continue to move towards a more diverse and therefore even richer and more exciting art scene in the years and decades to come.
-Awareness for these issues keeps growing and slowly but surely the system will have to adapt.
-There’s so much great art to be discovered.
+Underrepresentation of minorities and of female artists is still a big issue in the contemporary art world, and it has been for a long time.
+It is obvious when you look at how few works by women and artists of colour sit in any major museum's permanent collection, in the galleries, or in the auction market.
+I wish I had an easy answer, but there are many factors at play: an often euro-centric lens in curation, decades and centuries of societal and historical baggage that shape an artist's working situation and a collector's access and interests.
+Still, I am hopeful that we keep moving towards a more diverse, and therefore richer and more exciting, art scene in the years and decades to come.
+Awareness keeps growing, and slowly the system will have to adapt.
+There is so much great art to be discovered.

 FASHION AND LIFESTYLE PHOTOGRAPHY VLADY VALA